SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - External Stakeholders.md

 * Grant reporting deadlines do not pause for a migration

-* Reporting structures built in NPSP may not map cleanly to Agentforce Nonprofit without significant rework
+* Reporting structures built in NPSP may not map cleanly to Nonprofit Cloud without significant rework

 * Organizations may be reluctant to disclose a migration is in progress for fear of raising funder concerns